 - Promise – Make an aspirational promise about how your product will improve the viewer

 - Value – Include text that makes the viewer feel your product will add value

 - CTA – Directly tell the viewer to do something specific

 - Keyword – Include the keyword at least once, preferably in one of the two headlines

 - Brand – Including your brand name can increase CTR

 Also, make use of the space expanded text ads give you.
-With AdWords and Bing you get two 30-character headlines, two 15-character URL path modifiers, and an 80-character description field.
+With Google Ads and Bing you get two 30-character headlines, two 15-character URL path modifiers, and an 80-character description field.
 You can tell a fairly persuasive story with that space.
 This is your canvas:

 Try using your first headline to establish your brand and the value you can provide a user.
 Google recommends including your brand name in your headline to increase CTR and brand recall.
 They also claim that using title case in your headline increases CTR.
 In the second headline, you can use a call-to-action that incorporates the value you established in the first headline.

 The above Autopilot ad anticipates the desire of every marketer: Higher growth at a lower spend.
 It follows up on that desire with a CTA that calls for them to “convert leads” which translates to growth.
 They use title case and include the brand name as well.
 The ad extensions add unique information and more context to the ad.